GurkanwarSingh56/Friendship_webpage/README.md

 ## Deployment

-This website is deployed using GitHub Pages and can be visited at [https://[your-username].github.io/[repo-name]/](https://gurkanwarsingh56.github.io/Friendship_webpage/)
+This website is deployed using GitHub Pages and can be visited at [website link](https://GurkanwarSingh56.github.io/[/)

 ## Contact